 First, it’s important to partially cook the bacon before wrapping around the shrimp.
 Second, take it easy on the seasoning.
 I’ll explain.

 When I’m serving seafoods like shrimp, crab and scallops, I like to prepare them as simply as possible, adding only ingredients that accentuate their already delicious flavors.
 (As in these recipes: Crab Cakes, Crab Salad, Shrimp Salad, Bacon Wrapped Scallops and Salt and Pepper Shrimp).

 Bacon wrapped shrimp are the same.
 Many recipes call for heavily seasoning them with spices or sauces, but I disagree.
 Shrimp wrapped in bacon needs just olive oil, salt and pepper to be utterly delectable!
-And if you want to serve them with a sauce for dipping this remoulade sauce is perfect.
+And if you want to serve them with a dipping sauce, this remoulade sauce is perfect.

 How to Make Bacon Wrapped Shrimp

-Step 1: Bake 1/2 strips of bacon on an oven safe rack set in a baking sheet at 425˚F for 5 to 10 minutes, depending on bacon thickness.
+Step 1: Cut bacon strips in half lengthwise and arrange on an oven safe rack set in a baking sheet.
+Cook bacon at 425˚F for 5 to 10 minutes, depending on bacon thickness.

 Step 2: Toss tail-on, peeled and deveined shrimp in olive oil, salt and pepper.

-Step 3: Wrap each shrimp in bacon, securing with a toothpick and return to oven safe rack.
+Step 3: Wrap each shrimp with a piece of bacon, securing with a toothpick and return to oven safe rack.

 Step 4: Bake 10 minutes until shrimp and bacon are juicy and cooked through.
 Serve.